estriz27/JTEC/README.md

 **File Structure and Paths**

-First you must place our files, found on the git repository, into the directory that contains your HTML files used in your website.
+First you must place our files, found on the Git repository, into the directory that contains your HTML files used in your website.
 The files you will need for the frontend are ‘index.html’, ‘jtec.js’, ‘jtec.css’, and ‘JTECServer.js’.
 You will notice that we provide a file called ‘index.html’.
 This file will be the first file loaded when someone navigates to your site.
 You may already have a file called ‘index.html’ in which case you will have to rename this file and make sure that all links to your original ‘index.html’ file have been changed to its new file name.
 For the remainder of the user manual we will refer to your original ‘index.html’ file as ‘main.html’.
 In our ‘index.html’ file there is some important information you will need to alter to successfully install the software.
 Namely you will have to change the final three lines in the body of the html file ‘index.html’(i.e. The last three lines before the < /body > tag).
 On the first of these three lines you have to change the src to be the path to the file ‘JTECServer.js’(i.e. src= “./path/to/JTECServer.js”).
 On the second line you must do the same thing but change the src to be the path to the file ‘jtec.js’.
 On the third line you will also do the same thing; however, the path will be to your ‘main.html’ file.
 After this you will also want to check that the path to ‘jtec.css’ is correct in the head of ‘index.html’.